Armajaro: History

 Armajaro Group was founded by Anthony Ward and Richard Gower in May 1998.
 That November, Armajaro Securities Ltd gained Financial Services Authority authorization.
 Armajaro, in 2001, acquired a wine producing estate in Paarl, South Africa.
 The company established subsidiaries in Lagos, Nigeria and Abidjan, Côte d'Ivoire and got into the asset management business in 2002.

 Ward, the manager of the CC+ hedge fund, has been dubbed "CHOCFINGER" by fellow traders for his exploits.
 The nickname is a reference to both the Bond villain Goldfinger as well as a British confection.

 In August 2002, Armajaro bought three-quarters of the 204,380 tonnes of cocoa delivered through the Euronext Liffe exchange under futures contracts.
-The purchase amounted to more than 5 percent of global cocoa production and produced a £10.4 million pre-tax profit.
+The purchase amounted to more than 5 per cent of global cocoa production and produced a £10.4 million pre-tax profit.
 The price of cocoa soared to a 17-year high of £1554 a tonne and sparked fears of a massive jump in chocolate prices.
 Ward denied the company was manipulating the market in an effort to drive prices higher amidst the concerns of traders having difficulties fulfilling cocoa obligations.

 Armajaro is one of three companies that were banned by the Ghana Cocoa Board from operating on the western border of Ghana after being indicted for facilitating the smuggling of cocoa across Ghana's border with Côte d'Ivoire.
 Armajaro was barred from trading in 13 districts in western Ghana after a journalist filmed one of its contractors agreeing to smuggle cocoa across the border to Ivory Coast where prices were higher.
 After the results of an inquiry by the Ghana cocoa board, the ban on Armajaro was lifted in September in all but one district.
 Bans on two local trading companies, which had been implicated by the same journalist, were also lifted.
 The case has caused additional scandal after it was revealed that the British Government had lobbied for Armajaro which was also a significant donor to the Conservative party as well as to Andrew Mitchell, the international development secretary who reportedly intervened on Anthony Ward's behalf after receiving £40,000 in donations from the millionaire's company to his parliamentary office.